masve123/molecule-descriptors-webtool/README.md

 # molecule-descriptors-webtool
-A simple, user-friendly website where users can input molecules (a string) and use RDkit, an open source Python package, to calculate various descriptors.
+A simple, user-friendly website where users can input molecules (in a SMILES string) and use RDkit, an open source Python package, to calculate various descriptors.

 ## Oppdateres etter hvert
 - For å hente nyeste versjon kjøres ```git pull``` i terminalen